Send your news and announcements to email@example.com

 Shevington Parish Council Meetings – 2021

 To view the 2021 schedule of meetings, plus access documents such as agendas and reports, see the Meetings page.

-As all meetings are currently taking place on Teams, if you would like to attend a meeting or if you have an item for a future agenda, please contact the parish clerk on firstname.lastname@example.org or call 01257 473022 or send a message via our contact page or Facebook page.
+Meetings are currently taking place on Teams or at Vicarage Lane, if you would like to attend a meeting or if you have an item for a future agenda, please contact the parish clerk on firstname.lastname@example.org or call 01257 473022 or send a message via our contact page or Facebook page.